M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.11
+# 🌐 Empathia — v0.12
 *March 2026*

-> Added: The Historical Empathy Anchor — Certain human stories become permanent fixed points on the empathy spectrum.
-Immovable unless surpassed by documented evidence of equal magnitude.
-Facts resist decadence.
-History has weight.
-The scale must be honest.
+> Added: The Journalism of the Unnamed and The Competition of Compassion — Finance decides whose story gets told today.
+Empathia decides whose story survives tomorrow.

 > This is the current version.